KaushikSiva/cypher-pe/README.md

 ## Features

 - Fetches volume data from a REST API.
+- Has a page where you can type in wallet id and get Counterparty	Tx, Count, Type and Label data
 - Displays daily, weekly, and monthly volume data in an interactive bar chart.
 - Filter out zero values for cleaner visualization.
 - Switch between volume modes with easy-to-use buttons.